tobiashyldmo/LoekseMaskin/README.md

 # LoekseMaskin
-A Django-website for the Norwegian entrepreneur "Løkse Maskin AS"
+A Django-website for the Norwegian entrepreneur "Løkse Maskin AS".
+Status: Not finished.